 TGbe editor: Please revise the paragraph after Figure 35-3 (Example of Basic variant Multi-Link element in an Association Request frame) as shown below [CID 6878]

 In Figure 35-3 (Example of Basic variant Multi-Link element in an Association Request frame), a STA affiliated with a non-AP MLD transmits an Association Request frame which includes Basic variant Multi-Link element that carries the complete profile of two other STAs affiliated with its non-AP MLD (STA x and STA y).
 The figure expands the Per-STA profile for one of the reported STAs.
 The Type subfield of the Multi-Link Control field is set to 0 to indicate that the Multi-Link element is a Basic variant Multi-Link element.
 The Common Info field carries information that applies to the MLD level as described in 9.4.2.295b.2 (Basic variant Multi-Link element).
 In this example, only the MLD MAC Address field is shown.
 However, there can be other fields present in the common info portion whose presence is signaled via the subfields in the Multi-Link Control field.
 Each Per-STA Profile subelement in the Link Info field carries the complete profile, with inheritance applied, of a reported STA affiliated with the non-AP MLD.
-Each Per-STA Profile subelement carries the STA Control field as the first field, followed by the STA Info field and the STA Profile field.
+Each Per-STA Profile subelement carries the STA Control field (#6878)followed by the STA Info field and the STA Profile field.
 In this example, only the STA MAC Address field is shown.
 However, there can be other fields present in the STA info portion whose presence is signaled via the subfields in the STA Control field.
 The STA Profile field carries variable number of fields and elements in the order defined in Table 9-34 (Association Request frame body) with inheritance applied (see 35.3.2.3 (Inheritance in a per-STA profile)).

 35.3.2.3 Inheritance in a per-STA profile

 TGbe editor: Please revise the following two paragraphs as shown below [CID 5047, 5739, 8225, 4249]

-It is possible for STAs of an MLD to have similar capabilities and operational parameters on different links.
-As a result, some elements carried in the per-STA profile for a reported STA can be identical to same elements for the reporting STA.
-To reduce the frame size, when a per-STA profile carries complete information for a reported STA, it inherits the elements from the reporting STA.
+It is possible for STAs affiliated with an MLD (#5047) to have similar capabilities and operational parameters on different links.
+As a result, some elements carried in the per-STA profile for a reported STA might be identical to corresponding elements carried for the reporting STA outside the Basic variant Multi-Link element (#5739).
+To reduce the frame size, when a per-STA profile carries complete information for a reported STA, it shall inherit (#8225) the elements from the reporting STA.

 The inheritance mechanism described in this subclause shall apply only when the Per-STA Profile subelement of the Basic variant Multi-Link element carries complete information of the reported STA (i.e., the Complete Profile subfield in the STA Control field of the subelement is set to 1).
+When a Per-STA Profile subelement of the Basic variant Multi-Link element carries partial information for a reported STA, the transmitting STA shall include all the elements that constitute the partial information without using any inheritance mechanism. (#4249)

 9.4.2.295b.3 Probe Request variant Multi-Link element